-In accordance with the final program integrity regulations, published October 29, 2010, on the topic of SAP by the U.S. Department of Education, Sterling College's Financial Aid Office has elected to measure SAP at the conclusion of each regularly 40 scheduled semester/term.
+In accordance with the final program integrity regulations, published October 29, 2010, on the topic of SAP by the U.S. Department of Education, Sterling College's Financial Aid Department has elected to measure SAP at the conclusion of each regularly scheduled semester/term.
 At Sterling College the semester/term represents a student's payment period for federal financial assistance.
-Consequently, SAP will be measured in increments of single terms, i.e. at the conclusion of each fall, spring, and summer term.
-Students may request an appeal to have their inter-term classes be included in their fall SAP evaluation.
+Consequently, SAP will be measured in increments of single terms at the conclusion of each fall, spring, and summer term.